timescale/docs/mst/installation-mst.md

 ### Connecting to your service from the command prompt

-1. Sign in to your Managed Service for TimescaleDB portal.
+1. [Sign in][mst-login]  to your Managed Service for TimescaleDB portal.
 1. In the `Services` tab, find the service you want to connect to, and check it is marked as `Running`.
 1. Click the name of the service you want to connect to see the connection